OpenWines/Ontology/1.0/Winegrower.md

 ## New definitions

+### DISCLAIMERS

+- This is Work In Progress
+- Each new property mentioned here always needs to be evaluated accurately before being accepted.
+Expect to face contradictions ;-)

-These are the properties proposed in addition, in the [OpenWines.org](http://openwines.org) namespace.
+These are the properties actually proposed in addition, in the [OpenWines.org](http://openwines.org) namespace.

 ### `isLandowner`

+Motivation: In french vocabulary, many sub-types exists to define more precisely the english `winegrower` : `vigneron`, `viticulteur`, `viniviticulteur`, `récoltant`.
+Each one is a variant, but some of them have common the fact that the winegrower owns the lands where the grapes are grown and harvested.

 Property    | Expected Type               | Description | Example
 ----------- | --------------------------- | ----------- | -------